 And the GoPro is hard to beat for taking great underwater photos or filming water sports or adventurous outdoor activities like zip lining.
 There are lots of accessories available for different shots, like a waterproof case for underwater filming.

 Nobody wants their phone to run out of phone battery, especially if it means missing out on a fantastic vacation photo.
-So you should definitely pack a portable charger to make sure that you’ve always got plenty of charge.
+So you should definitely pack a portable charger to make sure that you always have plenty of charge.

 Anker is a reliable brand, and this external battery pack carries enough power to charge most smartphones several times.